maubanel/UE5-Blueprints/orbiting-actors-ii/README.md

 ##### `Step 12.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 When we run the game we now have a valid game object.
-The message says in blue *Rotate Around Object* which is what we wanted!
+The message says in blue *Target is Valid* which is what we wanted!

 ![rotate around object message in game](images/RunGameValidObject.png)